jrxpress/simple-photo-gallery/readme.txt

 = Gallery Slider =
 * Ability to create image slider using your gallery images.
-* Option to show a image carousel below the slider.
+* Option to show an image carousel below the slider.
+A row of image thumbnails below the slider.

 = Photo Albums =
 * Ability to create photo albums with your galleries.
 If you have lots of galleries then you can categorize them by creating albums.